aselker/cooperation_emergence/reports/project_report_draft1.md

 The second insight can be derived from Experiments 2 and 3.
 Where randomly-mutated cooperators failed, silent cooperators sometimes succeeded, their behavior alleles hitchhiking on randomly-high fitness caused by another factor (the general-fitness gene).
 The critical feature seems to be simultaneity, since that is the most important difference between silent cooperators and regular cooperators.

-	When looking at this project, the whole goal is to understand how cooperation evolves at a societal level because although cooperation can help a species flourish, it seems counter-intuitive at an individual level to be cooperative.
-Therefore, the results of different tests should allow us to understand different hypothetical roots of where cooperation arose from.

-	The first experiment’s results make sense--if there is a large enough cooperative group they should dominate due to the benefits of cooperation; if there aren’t enough then they should be quickly eliminated due to not being fit enough in the landscape.
-This only proves that after a certain size cooperative groups can be successful however, and don’t explain how those cooperative groups form.

-	The second experiment shows that cooperation appearing in isolation almost always results in failure due to losing the benefits of being near other cooperative entities.
-This proves that when looking for the root of cooperation, we shouldn’t be looking for a gradual takeover in a society, but instead look for a sudden leap in cooperative entities.

-	The third experiment’s results show one possible model of cooperative appearance, where agents all suddenly have a silent cooperator gene become activated.
-This makes sense as a method of success, because the number of cooperators are relatively limited (as when cooperation appears it normally gets quickly eliminated), until a non trivially-sized group appears, which then follows the properties shown in the first experiment.
-This may differ and completely take over the group depending on how much more successful the cooperative cells are, and based on how many cells have a cooperative gene that become expressed later in their lifespan.

-	The fourth experiment’s results will allow us to understand what other ways cooperative behavior can end up appearing in groups of organisms.
-We expect that “intelligent” strategies will be most successful and that organisms which display a higher level of thought will rule due to what has (seemingly) happened on Earth, but we could still be surprised in our modelling.

 ## Future Work

 ## Annotated bibliography